 Essure Sterilization Hurts

 The Essure coil is a female sterilization method manufactured by the German pharmaceutical company Bayer since 2002.
 Bayer has now withdrawn the device everywhere … except the United States.
 And U.S. is the device’s biggest market.
-Given the recent Essure failure, consider reading at Human Life International (HLI) about the many unfortunate side effects of female sterilization.

 As pointed out in the BBC and HLI links above, Essure is a small metal piece inserted into the fallopian tubes, causing scar tissue to form, thus rendering the woman infertile.
 The side effects are significant and can be very painful.